 Question 10.
 Do you agree with the new actions under Theme 4 - Resourceful Salisbury?
-Please explain your choice more initiative to encourage people to do the right thing.
-Break the habit.
+Please explain your choice

 The solutions have to be affordable - consider the cost implications to the community.
 The practicality of waste management policy needs to be considered - need to make it easier for people.